paulrentschler/ansible-role-tsmbackup/README.md

     tsmbackup_run_day: "*"
     tsmbackup_run_days: "*"

+Optionally disable the cron job (i.e., comment it out) by setting this to "no".
+The default is "yes".

+    tsmbackup_run_enable: yes

 Fully qualified domain name (FQDN) of the client (host where this is being installed) to identify it to the server.